roobottom/roobottom-2024/src/content/articles/2014-08-04-rabbit-towers.md

 title: Rabbit Towers
 tags:
   - building things
-cover: /assets/images/articles/44/rabs2.jpg
+cover: /images/articles/rabbit-towers/rabs2.jpg
 section: articles
-summary: Getting carried away building a home for our pet rabbits
+summary: I got somewhat carried away building an elaborate home for our pet rabbits.
 status: 3
 ---
 It must be something many newly married couples do; Put off the children in favor of a pet.
 As it was with us, 3 years ago, when we arrived home with a cardboard box containing two small, very frightened rabbits.